DiscordMix/Mix/README.md

 Forge is intended for both serious, large scale and simple, elegant bot development, however it may not be suitable for everyone.

-If such is the case, it may be worth considering this fine alternatives:
+If such is the case, it may be worth considering the following fine alternatives:

 [Klasa](https://github.com/dirigeants/klasa) by [Dirigeants](https://github.com/dirigeants)